 - Drain all of the liquid from the chickpeas before adding them to the food processor.

 - The consistency of this hummus can be made as thick or as smooth as you like.
 I personally love it thick, however you can add extra almond milk to make it thiner.

 This hummus makes 6 servings and each serving is about ¼ cup.
 Here is the nutrition information based on 1 serving:

 - 165 calories per serving

 - 7 grams of fat per serving

 This dessert hummus is a good source of fiber.
 It contains 3.3 grams of fiber per serving.
 It also contains 226 grams of potassium per serving.

-A common question is if brownie batter hummus is truly healthy?
+A common question is if this edible brownie batter hummus is truly healthy?
 When compared to normal brownie batter, the dessert hummus is going to provide you with a lot of different nutrients.